SciPhi-AI/agent-search/README.md

-# LocalSearch [ΨΦ]: An open source framework and dataset for webscale local search
+# LocalSearch [ΨΦ]: An open source framework and dataset for webscale search

 ## Quickstart Guide for LocalSearch